UK General Data Protection Regulation (UK GDPR)

 If the UK adequacy regulations, appropriate safeguard provisions, nor exceptions apply to your transfer of data, you will be unable to make the transfer in accordance with the UK GDPR.

 Rules on transferring personal data from the EEA into the UK

-Under the EU GDPR, an EEA controller or processor is only be able to make a restricted transfer of personal data to if:
+Under the EU GDPR, an EEA controller or processor will only be able to make a restricted transfer of personal data to countries outside of the EU/EEA if: